 Your Highest Intention | Doing What You Believe is Good

 There is a rising trend for companies to prioritise short-term profit more than ever before.
 McKinsey's research shows that the same companies are well aware that long-term results are much better for the company and the world.
 However, they do not give priority to this.
-So why don't the companies do what they really want?
+Why don't the companies do what they really want?

 This is a study in which 1000 top managers of large companies all over the world were interviewed.
 Nearly 80% say that they focus on the highest possible profitability in the shortest possible time under pressure from investors.
 75% of all respondents experience this pressure as very high and would rather opt for a more sustainable and longer term approach.